Vikranth-Tej/loginscreen/README.md

 4. Click "Sign In" to see an alert with the entered credentials
 5. Test "Forgot Password" and "Sign Up" links

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **Expo** for the excellent development platform
-- **Lucide React Native** for beautiful icons
-- **React Native Reanimated** for smooth animations
-- **Linear Gradient** for stunning visual effects

-## 📞 Support

-If you have any questions or need help with the implementation:

-1. Check the existing issues in the repository
-2. Create a new issue with detailed description
-3. Contact the development team

 ---

-**Happy Coding! 🚀**